Erfan-Khan-Dhrubo/project-5-Web-development/README.md

   - Clicking the "Completed" button decreases the number of assigned tasks.
   - The total score displayed at the top-right corner increases based on completed tasks.
+  - _Real-time tracking:_ The time when a task is completed is displayed in the history section.

 - **Background Color Change**